MrFr33ze/IAI/README.md

 # IAI
-C# program of asignature the Informatic Introduction
+C# programs of asignature the Informatic Introduction